Tips for Cooking Grass Fed Meat

 March 9, 2020

 One of my first delivery trips I had somebody hold up a beef roast and ask: “What do I do with this?”
+What do you do with a beef roast?
 I was flabbergasted, gob-smacked, etc. I thought everybody knew how to cook a roast.
+Then I realized that many people probably didn't watch their mom prepare dinner on a farm.
 Shortly after that, I had someone ask me for some recipes.
-Not being too fancy, I typed up the following:
+Not being too fancy, I came up with the following:

  Steaks